brentcroft/pi-cam-object-detection-service/cam/README.md

 Disable the service by setting SUSPENDED=1 in "service.properties"

-Start and stop the service manualy, by running the scripts:
+Start and stop the service manually, by running the scripts:

     start-service.sh
     stop-service.sh